mayura-andrew/personal-blog/pages/posts/Setting-Up-MySQL.md

 ## Introduction 🚀

-This guide provides step-by-step instructions on running a MySQL container in Debian OS and connecting it to a phpMyAdmin container, both running within Docker.
+This guide provides step-by-step instructions on running a MySQL container in Linux OS and connecting it to a phpMyAdmin container, both running within Docker.
 This allows you to manage your MySQL databases seamlessly.

 #### My OS